codingroses/codingroses/_posts/2021-08-21-github-page-tutorial.md

 ---

-# Create a Website for Free Using Github with little to no coding experience
-build a portfolio or a site

 **_for a video tutorial, please see the video posted on my [YouTube Channel](https://www.youtube.com/watch?v=NX7KVlbViA4)_**

 When applying for a job position you are often asked to provide a Github account, and optionally a site.